MoonLeeeaf/NHttpd/readme.md

 ## NHttpd

+Tip: THIS PROJECT IS ON G‍I‍T‍H‍U‍‍B ONLY,**EVERYONE MUSTN'T COPY ANYTHING ANd UPLOAD TO ANYWHERE WITHOUT MY PERMISSION.**

 ### What's it?

 It's a simple HTTP server, and it can execute JavaScript code when access the non-binary file and give the result back to the response.